-- Practice 4.1 (At least half of the board comprises independent directors); - Practice 4.5 (The Board discloses in its annual report the Company's policies on gender diversity, its targets and measures to meet those targets); - Practice 7.2 (The Board discloses on a named basis the top five (5) senior management's remuneration in bands of RM50,000); and - Practice 12.3 (Listed companies with a large number of shareholders or which have meetings in remote locations should leverage technology to facilitate- - including voting in absentia; and - remote shareholders' participation at General Meetings.
+- Practice 4.1 (At least half of the board comprises independent directors); - Practice 4.5 (The Board discloses in its annual report the Company's policies on gender diversity, its targets and measures to meet those targets); - Practice 4.6 (The board utilises independent sources to identify suitably qualified candidates); - Practice 7.2 (The Board discloses on a named basis the top five (5) senior management's remuneration in bands of RM50,000); and - Practice 12.3 (Listed companies with a large number of shareholders or which have meetings in remote locations should leverage technology to facilitate- - including voting in absentia; and - remote shareholders' participation at General Meetings.

-The explanation for departure is further disclosed in the Corporate Governance Report.
+The explanation for departure is further disclosed in the CG Report.